subnetter/subnet-docs/docs/intro/intro.md

 - `Premium groups` - Paid content via a monthly subscription from several sources.
 - `Ephemeral Publishing` - Short-form content published to subscribers which is automatically deleted after some time.
 - `User-to-user payments` - Instant payments between any two users using a stable cryptocurrency.
 - `Priority Inbox` - Enable people to get paid for their attention.
 Your email inbox is a todo-list that others create for you to consider.
-Priority inbox is a todo list others pay for your to consider.
+Priority inbox is a todo list others pay for you to consider.
 Users get paid for opening and reading a message from their priority inbox by the message's sender.

 Future additional platform applications...
 - `Proxy / VPN`.